Case Study of Facial Keloids

 Phase 1: Remission induction or debulking the keloid tissue.

 Phase 2: Maintenance treatment.

 With a proper treatment plan, one has to first reduce the mass and bulk of the keloid tissue.
 This step will require several rounds of non-surgical treatments, often with cryotherapy.
-Once the keloids are made flat, an on going evaluation and maintenance plan will address any possible recurrence and/or new keloid spots that form.
+Once the keloids are made flat, an ongoing evaluation and maintenance plan will address any possible recurrence and/or new keloid spots that form.

 Facial Keloids, Case 1:

 28-year-old gentleman presented with several keloid lesions on both sides of his face.
 He had developed his first facial keloid about 4 years earlier and since then had received several steroid injections and also undergone surgery.
-Despite all the care he had received, his facial keloids have regrown, causing his considerable discomfort and anxiety/depression.
-He had constant infection and purulent drainage from the keloids on the right side of his face.
+Despite all the care he had received, his facial keloids have regrown, causing him considerable discomfort and anxiety/depression.
+He had a constant infection and purulent drainage from the keloids on the right side of his face.
 This young man used to wear hoodies at all times to conceal his keloids.
-With proper medical treatment, using combination of cryotherapy and intra-lesional steroid injections, we were able to control his keloids within a year.
+With proper medical treatment, using the combination of cryotherapy and intra-lesional steroid injections, we were able to control his keloids within a year.
 Thereafter, he would return to the office for spot-treatment of new spots, or areas that start growing.